Columbus Festival of lights

 • WM must be at least 16 years of age.

-• WM are required to walk approximately five feet in front of the entry on the left driver’s headlight side and, through communication with their entry, maintain the pace required to ensure no gaps are created.
+• WM are required to walk approximately five feet in front of the entry on the left driver's headlight side (upper left-hand corner of the group) and, through communication with their entry, maintain the pace required to ensure no gaps are created.

 • WM must have the ability to listen, follow instructions and communicate issues to the parade monitors along the route.